tdjastrzebski/Vincenty-Excel/README.md

 + `VincentyInvRevAzimuth(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
 Calculates geodesic reverse azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids.
 + `ConvertDegrees(decimalDeg As Double, optional isLongitude as Variant) As String` Converts decimal latitude, longitude or azimuth value to degrees/minutes/seconds string format.
-If isLongitude value is privided output will be formatted as either longitude (true) or latitude (false).
+If isLongitude value is provided output will be formatted as either longitude (true) or latitude (false).
 + `ConvertDecimal(degreeDeg As String) As Variant`
 Converts latitude, longitude or azimuth string in degrees/minutes/seconds format to decimal value.
 This function has been designed to handle typical formats.

 ## Source code
 Excel workbooks contain unprotected source code.
-In addition, for better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas) file.
+In addition, for better change tracking, source code has been placed separately in [Vincenty.bas](Vincenty.bas) file.
 This file is all what is required to add implemented functions to any other Excel workbook.

 ## Validation
 Calculation results have been validated using 1200 test cases generated for 6 range clusters and distance between 10 m and 30,000 km